 Various leadership theories are explored.
 A model of transformational leadership theory is presented, with application made to the learner's personal context as well as a diverse range of global contexts.
 Biblical and "secular" approaches to leadership practice are compared and contrasted and applied to the student's ministry context.

-ML527 • Leading Celebrations in the Christian Life Cycle.
-1.5 Credits.
+ML 527 • Leading Worship in the Christian Life Cycle 1.5 Credits

 This course introduces biblical foundations and strategies to develop leaders in rising generations.
 It discusses the biblbical purposes of Christian leadership and the church; examines the cultural and generational characteristics of rising leaders; surveys leadership development models used in ministry; and studies practical, multiplicative strategies that would develop rising leaders within an organization.
 The final project offers students the opportunity to create a simple, yet comprehensive, plan to develop leaders and foster a leadership development culture.